Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 The approval engine had to answer one question for every incoming request: can the system decide this, or does a person need to look at it?

-Getting this wrong in either direction had real consequences.
-Auto-approve too aggressively, and default rates climb.
-Route too many cases to manual review, and the queue backs up, end users wait, and the same-day SLA breaks.
+Getting it wrong in either direction was expensive.
+Auto-approve too loosely and defaults climb.
+Route too much to review and the queue backs up until the same-day SLA snaps.

 Three buckets, one threshold to tune